-Examination OCR H474 board: Examinations: There are three examinations at the end of this course.
-1. Exploring non-fiction and spoken texts (Component 01) is a one- hour closed-book examination worth 16% of the total A Level.
-2. The language of poetry and plays (Component 02) is a two-hour closed-book examination worth 32% of the total A Level.
-3. Reading as a writer, writing as a reader (Component 03) is a two- hour open-book examination worth 32% of the total A Level.
-Coursework: Independent study: analysing and producing texts (Component 04) comprises the remaining 20% of the A Level and is assessed by a coursework portfolio consisting of: an essay analysing and comparing a non-fiction text chosen from a list set by OCR with another chosen text • a piece of original non-fiction writing showcasing an understanding of the student's chosen genre, plus use of linguistic and literary devices.
+Examination board: OCR H474 Examinations: There are three examinations at the end of this course.
+1. Exploring non-fiction and spoken texts (Component 01) is a one-hour closed-book examination worth 16% of the total A Level.
+2. The language of poetry and plays (Component 02) is a two-hour closed- book examination worth 32% of the total A Level.
+3. Reading as a writer, writing as a reader (Component 03) is a two-hour open-book examination worth 32% of the total A Level.
+Coursework: Independent study: analysing and producing texts (Component 04) comprises the remaining 20% of the A Level and is assessed by a coursework portfolio consisting of: an essay analysing and comparing two non-fiction texts from the true-life crime genre a piece of original non-fiction writing showcasing an understanding of the student's chosen genre, plus use of linguistic and literary devices.